 - Add tomatoes and simmer for 30 minutes.

-- AS tomatoes break down, I use a hand potato masher to mash the tomatoes a bit.
-You don't want to blend them with an immersion blender since you want it thick with chunks of t6oamtoes.
+- As tomatoes break down, I use a hand masher to mash the tomatoes a bit.
+You don't want to blend them with an immersion blender since you want them thick with chunks of tomatoes.

 - Stir occasionally and add salt and pepper to taste.